brandur/sorg/content/passages-drafts/002-japan.md

 film, printers, and denim, but was seeing its domestic market flooded with Japanese versions that weren't just cheaper, but better in every way that mattered.
-America was feeling an existential insecurity of its own position in the world like the one China elicits today.
+America was feeling an existential insecurity similar to the one China elicits today.

 Here's an excerpt that's always stuck with me: